 Currently, 1,200 agencies in 45 states participate in the program: police, sheriff, fire, public safety departments and other emergency responders.
 The method relies on proven radio technology and specially trained search and rescue teams.
 Citizens enrolled in Project Lifesaver wear a small transmitter on their wrist or ankle that emits an individualized tracking signal.
 If an enrolled client goes missing, the caregiver notifies their local Project Lifesaver agency, and a trained emergency team responds to the wanderer’s area.
 Most who wander are found within a few miles from home, and search times have been reduced from hours and days to minutes.
 Recovery times for PLI clients average 30 minutes – 95% less time than standard operations.

-If you are interested in applying for Project Lifesaver in Oconee County, please contact Captain Jimmy Williams at the Oconee County Sheriff’s Depart-ment at 706-769-5665.
-He is in charge of the tracking equipment and keeps a picture record of the clients along with their tracking signal channel number.
+If you are interested in applying for Project Lifesaver in Oconee County, please contact Capt.
+Deanna Smith of the Oconee County (GA) Sheriff’s Department at 706-769-5665.
+She is in charge of the tracking equipment and keeps a picture record of the clients along with their tracking signal channel number.
 Applications must be completed by the family and the client’s doctor.
-A $15 per month fee is charged for battery and band replacement.
-Assistance is available to clients who cannot afford the transmitter fee.
+Equipment is provided FREE of charge to client’s by the Pilot Club of Oconee County!